 It is now time to recognize that the value of old growth forests to British Columbia is infinitely greater than the price of wood fiber.
 Economists have sought to put a dollar value to these reservoirs of life, the benefits of which include clean water and climate regulation, wildlife habitat, carbon sequestration, fresh oxygen, flood and fire suppression, wild food and medicinal products, and opportunities to learn about ancient cultures and our natural history.
 But the truth is that these ecosystems are irreplaceable and therefore priceless.
-Countless species have survived thousands of years to build BC's web of old growth biodiversity, and it has taken only 100 years at the hands of greed and ferring" logging that wasn't going to happen during the timeframe of the deferrals anyway.
-There was also a significant amount of forest that was remnant fragments.
-Thus much of the highest quality forest continues to be targetted for logging.
-Meanwhile the clock is running out on the two-year deferrals, there is no sign of the development of a "new approach" to forest management.
-And, to make matters worse, over 7,000 hectares of the deferrals have since been logged, and no buffer has been allowed around the deferrals, putting the old trees at risk of windthrow and loss of moisture.
+Countless species have survived thousands of years to build BC's web of old growth biodiversity, and it has taken only 100 years at the hands of greed and ignorance for it to nearly disappear.